NikhilBhutani/EasyDataAnalyzer/README.md

 # Including in your project

-- EasyDataAnalyzer is available in the MavenCentral to add as a dependency
+EasyDataAnalyzer is available in the MavenCentral to add as a dependency

+ -  Add this to your root build.gradle file
 ```
  allprojects {
         repositories {